msmith/prompt/README.md

 ## Configuration options

-The default prompt `"> "` can be changed before starting the console, or while it's running.
+The default prompt `"> "` can be changed before starting the console.

 ```ruby
 Prompt::Console.prompt = "#{Dir.pwd}> "